 That said, the number of medical schools for international students in the USA is likely to grow in the coming years as the U.S. faces a shortage of qualified doctors.
 Still, navigating the application process as an international student can be challenging.
 We’re here to help.

-Here, we’ll cover how to get into medical schools that take international students.
-We’ll also cover their eligibility requirements, scholarships, financial aid, and special considerations.
+Here, we’ll discuss how to get into medical schools that take international students, including their eligibility requirements, scholarships, financial aid, and special considerations.
 Read on to learn more.

 At this point, you already know that international students can study medicine in the US.

-Before moving forward with your application, make sure you are eligible.
+Before proceeding with your application, you must ensure that you are eligible.
 You can check your eligibility by researching your target school’s specific requirements.

 For example, some foreign documentation (transcripts, courses, diplomas, etc.) may not be valid in the U.S. You may need to have your documents approved by an accredited institution.

-If this is the case, your target school will have information on their or AMCAS’ website to direct you on how to validate your documentation.
+If this is the case, your target school will have information on its or AMCAS’ website to direct you to validate your documentation.
 Your eligibility may depend on your documents being approved, so don’t skip this step.

 Any U.S. medical school you apply to as an international student will require academic transcripts.
 AMCAS does not accept international transcripts or verify coursework that has not been accredited by a U.S., U.S. Territorial, or Canadian post-secondary institution.